Heart Disease

 Many health systems use electronic health records and health information technology to measure and track clinical quality measures.

-Additionally, we promote the adoption of these measures to improve monitoring of health and health care disparities among populations and inform activities to eliminate them.
+As part of our effort to improve cardiovascular health across the state, we promote the adoption of standardized clinical quality measures to prevent and manage heart disease and related conditions, like high blood pressure and cholesterol.
+These measures help to improve monitoring of health and health care disparities among populations and inform activities to eliminate them.

 Medication therapy management